CPL Kevin McCloskey

 Mission Accomplished on Jan.
 12, 2019

 On June 8, 2008, Army Corporal Kevin McCloskey was driving in a convoy with the 506th Infantry Regiment (4th Brigade), 101st Airborne Division, in Logar Province, Afghanistan, when his vehicle struck an improvised explosive device (IED).
-CPL McCloskey doesn’t remember much of the incident, but has been told he saw a pressure board and swerved to avoid it, taking the majority of the blast to himself.
 The explosion resulted in the loss of both his legs, vision loss in his right eye, burns all over his body and a traumatic brain injury (TBI).

-Once he returned to the States, CPL McCloskey underwent 30 surgeries during his stay at Brooke Army Medical Center.
-He credits his physical therapists and fellow Veterans at the hospital’s Center for the Intrepid in aiding his speedy recovery.
+Stateside at Brooke Army Medical Center, CPL McCloskey underwent 30 surgeries during his stay.
+He credits his physical therapists and fellow Veterans for aiding his recovery.

 related articles: